 Besides merging the two mutuals the day to day work of the mutual continued including the largest single loss ever experienced by either mutual.
 A house exploded and was totally destroyed.
 As a result, over $335,000 was paid in property damage and $49,000 in legal, cause and origin investigation, and adjusting expense.

 The Watertown Mutual office building was sold in late 2010.
 Meanwhile, Forward Mutual’s office was crowded with employees and it was necessary to hold the board meetings off site.
 In April 2011, the board of directors approved the expansion of the office building.
 This addition was complete by the next year and Forward celebrated with an open house on May 18, 2012.
 It was fortunate Forward built the addition when it did because shortly after the state department of transportation announced the construction of a roundabout at the intersection of State Highway 16 and American Street.
 In 2012, the state purchased one-third acre of Forward’s lot for the roundabout.

-On April 1, 2014, Lois Wiedenhoeft became President & CEO of the mutual.
-She replaced Howard Wiedenhoeft, who retired after serving over 33 years was the mutual’s secretary and President/CEO.
+On April 1, 2014, Lois Wiedenhoeft became president and CEO of the mutual.
+She replaced Howard Wiedenhoeft, who retired after serving over 33 years as the mutual’s secretary and President/CEO.

 True to its name, Forward Mutual has always been innovative in its business thinking.
-It maintained an online presence long before other mutuals considered a website.
+It maintained an online presence long before other mutuals even considered a website.
 In 2015 Forward updated its website and began connecting to the community via social media.
 These new ways of marketing helped establish relationships with the mutual’s viewing community and allowed consumers to learn about Forward from whatever device they were using.
 Forward also added the convenience of paying online.